Créer un coin détente végétal chez soi : inspirations et astuces - Verdeia

 • Rotate a quarter turn every two weeks for even growth.

-• 5 minutes of “sensory adjustment”: reposition a book, adjust a throw, revive a texture.
+• 5 minutes of “sensory adjustment”: reposition a book, adjust a throw, refresh a texture.

 Weak signal